VT-Evia/content-discipline/stage3/activity.md

 ### Creating Content

-Once the students have the code structure for each entry in their project, they need to conduct research for the actual content.
-Then, they will use the HTML template files to create consistent entries with effective content that satisfies their users' information needs.
+Once the students have their HTML, CSS, and JS files in their repository, they need to conduct research for the actual content that they need to write.
+Then, they will open each HTML file in the **github.dev** web editor (press `.` while viewing your repo on github.com) and create consistently structured, effective content that satisfies their users' information needs.
+To save changes to a file, students can click the **Source Control** icon on the leftside menu (it should indicate pending changes), enter a message in the commit message field that describes the changes, and click **Commit & Push**.
+The file will be updated in the repository and the change will be reflected when viewing the website hosted on GitHub Pages.

 ---